Kentico/xperience-by-kentico-algolia/README.md

 }
 ```

 To perform a search against the crawler and return the `CrawlerHitModel` results, you must obtain the full index name from the crawler's configuration.
-Because the crawler's configuration contains a name and optional prefix that is added to the underlying index name, use `IAlgoliaClient.GetCrawler()` to retrieve the configuration, and combine the prefix and name.
+Because the crawler's configuration contains a name and optional prefix that is added to the underlying index name, use `IAlgoliaClient.GetCrawler()` to retrieve the configuration, then use `IAlgoliaIndexService.InitializeCrawler()` to retrieve the search index.

 In the below example we've only registered a single crawler, so we can use `FirstOrDefault()` to get the crawler ID.
 In cases where there are multiple crawlers registered, your developers will need to create a mapping to identify which crawler should be used in a particular search.
 We are also using the `path` and `fileType` attributes to only return pages under the /coffees path: